mikeos-tech/dictionary-sync/README.md

       sudo nano /etc/git_sync.conf

-Add the path to the folder you created that contains the local *git* repository.
+Add the path to the folder you created, that contains the local *git* repository as a single line, with a trailing slash (/) to the file and save and exit.

 ---

 10. Create the unit file for the program to be run in the background as a service

        sudo nano /etc/systemd/system/dic_sync.service

 Paste the text below into it and save it: